radioflyer042104/pccwg-test/README.md

 <h4>Windows</h4>

 1. Update path to JAVA_HOME in [build.bat](build.bat)
-2. Open cmd or Powershell then run build.bat
+2. Open cmd then run build.bat

 The following network and containers should be created and started: <br>